adiosbyebye/SigFM/README.md

 ---

 ### 📚 TVAE (Tabular Variational Autoencoder)

-A VAE-based model that learns a latent representation of the joint distribution of tabular data.

 - `embedding_dim`: Dimensionality of the latent space.
 - `compress_dims`: Layer sizes for the encoder network.